 Johannes Ackermann

-I am a fourth-year PhD student at the University of Tokyo, working on Reinforcement Learning supervised by Professor Masashi Sugiyama.
+I am a fourth-year PhD student at the University of Tokyo, working on Reinforcement Learning supervised by Masashi Sugiyama, and a part-time researcher at RIKEN AIP.

-I previously interned at Sakana AI in 2025 and at Preferred Networks in 2022.
-Previously I worked as a DSP researcher in Huawei’s Munich Research Center, working on applied Machine Learning.
-Before that, I received my B.Sc. and M.Sc. in Electrical Engineering and Information Technology from the Technical University of Munich in 2018 and 2021.
-I wrote my Master’s Thesis about Multi-Task RL in ETH Zurich’s Distributed Computing group.
+I previously interned at Sakana AI and at Preferred Networks.
+Prior to starting my PhD, I worked on applied ML for Optical Communication at Huawei, obtained a B.Sc. and M.Sc. in Electrical Engineering and Information Technology from the Technical University of Munich and wrote my Master’s Thesis at ETH Zurich’s Disco Group.

 I’m always happy to chat about research, so feel free to reach out by e-mail or socials!